Waaal/BobaOS/doc/driver/disk_ata_pio.md

 ## Reading from ATA PIO
 To read from a ATA PIO device we should fist initialice it.
-So we should make sure:
+So we should make sure that:
-- That a drive is connected to a port
+- A drive is connected to a port
 - Reset all driver (for first time user after boot)
+- Select drive
 - Send IDENTIFY Command